micro-analytics/micro-analytics-cli/README.md

 ## License

 Copyright ©️ 2016 Maximilian Stoiber, licensed under the MIT License.
+See [`license.md`](./license.md) for more information.